Last Updated: 10th of June, 2020

 Subject: YouTube reconnection required

-We would like to let you know that you will need to reconnect your YouTube services after the 17th of June to post or retrieve data from this social network successfully.
+We would like to let you know that you will need to reconnect your YouTube profiles after the 17th of June to post or retrieve data from this social network successfully.

-2. Use the filter to display all YouTube services under the account.
+2. Use the filter to display all YouTube profiles under the account.

 4. On the setting window, select ‘Reconnect to YouTube’.

 5. If you have access to multiple Google Accounts, you will be asked to select the relevant one first.
 You will then be directed to the screen below to accept the permissions for the Sendible App, select the ‘Allow’ button and you will be redirected back to the profile settings window.